-HRM End User Training

-- Where do you find reports received through HRM?

-- How do you view reports?

-- How do you mark reports as reviewed?

-- How do you mark reports as approved?

-- Where are reports stored?

-- Report matching errors (i.e. you received a report not meant for you, handling unmatched patient reports, handling unmatched clinician reports)
+HRM Administration Training HRM End User Training Report categorization Where do you find reports received through HRM?
+How do you view reports?
+How do you mark reports as reviewed?
+Where are reports stored?
+Report matching errors (i.e. you received a report not meant for you, handling unmatched patient reports, handling unmatched clinician reports) Report categorization Once you are live on HRM, your Practice Advisor can meet with you to assist with categorization.

-- Report categorization